Patient Resources

 gynuity.org

-Gynuity develops and advocates for the use of scientific, clinical and programmatic evidence in reproductive and maternal health, assuring that each individual benefits from the fruits of medical science and technology.
+Gynuity develops and advocates for the use of scientific, clinical and programmatic evidence in reproductive and maternal health so that people benefit from medical science and technology.

 The Stigma Toolkit